 So while I managed to save a ton of money, I know I could have gotten it lower.
 This week, on our last edition of budget Whole30-ing, I want to talk about what to sacrifice and what to indulge in.

-My reasoning for why you can include some of these things is pretty straightforward.
+My reasoning for why you may be able to include some of these things is pretty straightforward.
 I choose to be diligent, look for deals and use my money saving tips.
 I save enough money in most areas of my food budget by shopping smart, prepping and batch cooking that it makes up for purchases that truly make my life easier.

 If you’re doing a budget Whole30, I obviously don’t recommend buying everything that makes your life easier.
+You don’t need to purchase every single approved item!
 But I do think if you’re making sacrifices in some areas by tightly budgeting, choosing a few things that will either really come in handy, make things easier or help you get through the 30 days better are sometimes worth it.

 Some of the other things I purchased this week that didn’t go into a real “recipe” were seasonal veggies for roasting and a package of 6 kiwi that I got for 2 bucks.
 This is one way I save money, especially later in the growing season.
 Seasonal veggies are cheap and often on sale the further along in the growing season it gets because there’s a surplus.
 Check your local ads or farmer’s markets and I’m sure you’ll find some crazy good deals.